dracor-org/dracor-api/README.md

 ### devel

-Sets up a development environment inside the `develop` directory.
+Sets up a development environment inside the `devel` directory.
 If this directory is present, the process will fail.
 Please remove it yourself.

 This target will do the following in this order: